Are you in search of a robo-advisor that can help you achieve your investment goals?

 - Professional Financial Advice: The financial experts working at Nest Wealth offer you personalized financial advice based on your goals and circumstances.
 You will have access to a dedicated portfolio manager whom you can contact through text, phone call, or email.

 - Investor Protection: Nest Wealth ensures the protection of your personal data through bank-level encryption.
-It stores your funds separately in an account under your name at FCC or NBIN – members of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF).Your assets have the protection through coverage by the CIPF in case of Nest Wealth’s insolvency for up to $1,000,000.
-Note this does not cover investment losses.
+It stores your funds separately in an account under your name at FCC or NBIN – members of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF).Your assets have protection through coverage by the CIPF in case of Nest Wealth’s insolvency for up to $1,000,000.

 Nest Wealth Fees